 Creates an IO handler object from a disk-based file.
+Note filename is limited to UTF-8 in this function.

 FileName: Full path of file resource AccessMode: "r" to read, "w" to write.

 '''

 cmsIOHANDLER cmsOpenIOhandlerFromStream(cmsContext ContextID,

 FILE Stream);

 '''

 Creates an IO handler object from an already open stream.